Dexa Scan Test, Book Bone Density Test in Australia Today

 - A radiographer will help position your body, sometimes using foam blocks to hold your body in the correct position.

-- The technician will pass a scanning arm over your body that takes pictures of your bones.
+- The technician will pass the DEXA scanning arm over your body that takes pictures of your bones.
 Technicians usually scan your hips and spine, but they may take scans of other bones throughout your body, too, like your forearms.

 - The scan usually takes anywhere from 10 to 25 minutes depending on how many body parts get scanned.